-The Career Diagnostic · Methodology
+TCD · The Career Diagnostic

 The formula.

-For every occupation in the dataset:
+For every job in the dataset:

 What each term means.

-Anthropic automation share
+Anthropic automation share — "Is AI replacing or helping?"

 trades2Physical work; immune to text-model progress.